SGLT2 inhibitors are a popular class of diabetes drugs first introduced in 2013, which now account for more than $2.5 billion in annual sales.

 Patients who’ve been diagnosed with bladder or kidney cancer after taking Invokana, Jardiance or Farxiga may be entitled to significant compensation to help with the associated medical costs, pain, suffering and other losses.

 The makers of these medications are liable since they’ve known about the dangers for years but have failed to properly warn doctors or consumers.
+Patients affected by serious side effects are currently filing diabetes medicine lawsuits.

 The cancer risks from SGLT2 drugs first surfaced before 2012 in early clinical trials.
 Infact, the FDA only granted approval with the condition that drug makers would conduct additional safety testing called post-marketing studies.